ATF LICENSING LAWYERS

 Importantly, despite what you may read on the internet, there is no such thing as a simple license application.
 Even a simple operation with owners and responsible persons with pristine backgrounds can have an application denied if it is not correct.
 If ATF denies a license application – regardless of the reason – an applicant must disclose that denial on any subsequent applications and that can create problems.
 For that reason, it is essential to get the application correct the first time.

 There is most definitely such thing as a complex license application and our FFL lawyers and ATF license lawyers have likely dealt with more complex FFL applications than any law firm in the country.
-Generally, a complex license application involves owners or responsible persons who have been affiliated with a previously revoked FFL, who are related by blood or marriage to a previously revoked licensee (or owner or responsible person), or who seek an FFL at a premises where an FFL has been revoked.
+Generally, a complex license application involves owners or responsible persons who have been affiliated with a previously revoked FFL (FFL Revocation), who are related by blood or marriage to a previously revoked licensee (or owner or responsible person), or who seek an FFL at a premises where an FFL has been revoked.

 We have a process for assisting with license applications and license inspections that works.
 Our process involves careful planning, precision, and complete transparency.
 Assuming that a client is qualified and follows our careful advice – have a 100% success rate.
+Our lawyers have extensive knowledge in both FFL revocations and licenses.

 As munitions and firearms lawyers we advocate with ATF on behalf of our clients.
 ATF advocacy arises in two general situations.
 The first situation is where a client is proactively attempting to identify its compliance obligations.
 The second situation is where a client is subject to adverse ATF action.